MarcRussell2/car-image-classification/README.md

 <p align="center">
   <img src="main/img/forest.jpg" width = 550 ><sup>(3)</sup>
 </p>
 Before choosing a model I researched the 'giants' for whom which I will standing on their shoulders.
-Muhammad Asif Manzoor and Yasser Morgan published a great paper detailing how they used a random forest classificatier on a similar problem.
-They describe a <em>successful</em> model architecture used for classifying vehicle make and model for intelligent transportation systems.
+Muhammad Asif Manzoor and Yasser Morgan published a great paper detailing how they used a random forest classificatier on a similar problem.<sup>(4)</sup> They describe a <em>successful</em> model architecture used for classifying vehicle make and model for intelligent transportation systems.

-Out of boot (bag) score was very similar to, or better than, the test accuracy scores.

 <p align="center">
   <img src="main/img/rf-num-tree-10k-acc.png" width = 650 >